 Being a self-taught guitarist has likely never been easier than it is with today’s modern technology.
 There is a well-spring of resources available that a guitarist can use to teach themselves the necessary knowledge and skills.

 Finding the right books and YouTube videos can be a bit of a challenge if you are unsure of where to start your journey.
 However, a more experienced player can likely point you in the right direction.
+Or you can read a guide like this one on how to teach guitar with youtube.

 The major advantage of learning on your own is that you are able to dedicate the time to learning concepts and songs in which you have a specific interest.
 In this way, you can learn the guitar on your own terms without being taught in the over-generalized way that comes with online lesson resources.